American Mathematical Society: AMS and mathematical research

 The American Mathematical Society plays a significant role in advancing mathematical research by fostering collaboration, supporting early-career researchers, and maintaining influential publications and databases.

 Research collaborations and support

 The AMS facilitates collaboration among mathematicians through a variety of programs aimed at different career stages.
 The Mathematical Research Communities, established in 2008, provides early-career researchers with opportunities to engage in intensive research workshops, collaborate with peers, and receive mentoring from senior mathematicians.
 These programs often lead to the formation of long-term research groups that contribute to emerging fields in mathematics.

 In addition, the AMS supports Research Experiences for Undergraduates through advocacy and funding partnerships, ensuring that undergraduate students are exposed to high-level mathematical research.
 The AMS also offers travel grants and fellowships to encourage participation in international conferences and collaborative research projects.

+Imprints

+Chelsea Publishing Company was acquired in 1997 and continues to publish a portion of the company's original catalog under AMS Chelsea Publishing.
+AMS Chelsea Publishing also publishes new titles.

 Influence on policy and education

 Advocacy for mathematics funding

 The AMS advocates for federal funding for mathematical research.
 It collaborates with organizations such as the National Science Foundation and the National Academy of Sciences to promote funding initiatives.
 The AMS is also a member of the Joint Policy Board for Mathematics, which works with policymakers to emphasize the role of mathematics in technological advancements and national security.

 In partnership with the American Association for the Advancement of Science, the AMS has contributed to discussions on STEM workforce development and the applications of mathematics in areas such as cybersecurity and data science.
 The society has supported initiatives for stable funding in mathematical research, citing its importance in economic growth and scientific development.